Metering

 Tables are database objects that contain all the data in a database.
 In tables, data is logically organized in a row-and-column format similar to a spreadsheet.

-Data Processing
+Data processing

-Raw Metrics versus Aggregates
+Raw Metrics versus aggregates

 📖